Latvia–Lithuania relations: Early modern period

 Ethnographic map of Lithuanians (Littauer) and Latvians (Letten) in 1847 by Heinrich Berghaus.
 The red line marks the border between Germany and Russia.

-During the Livonian War (1558–83), the territory of present-day Latvia north of the Daugava was transferred to Lithuania, it became the Duchy of Livonia (1561–1677), which was an autonomous province of the GDL in 1561–69, later it belonged to the Polish–Lithuanian Commonwealth, and was administered by the Lithuanian and Polish dignitaries.
+During the Livonian War (1558–1583), the territory of present-day Latvia north of the Daugava was transferred to Lithuania, it became the Duchy of Livonia (1561–1677), which was an autonomous province of the GDL in 1561–1569, later it belonged to the Polish–Lithuanian Commonwealth, and was administered by the Lithuanian and Polish dignitaries.
 To the south of the Daugava, the Duchy of Courland and Semigallia (1561–1795) under the Commonwealth was created.
 In 1581–1621 Riga also belonged to the Commonwealth.
 Riga and Liepāja were two of the three main ports for the foreign maritime trade of Lithuania.

 After the Polish–Swedish War (1600–1629) according to the Truce of Altmark (1629), the Commonwealth retained only southern and eastern parts of present-day Latvia, as the Inflanty Voivodeship and the Duchy of Courland and Semigallia.
-16th-18th centuries Lithuanian settlements near Daugavpils reached Daugava (Lithuanian was spoken here until the beginning of the 19th century) and crossed it; the territory inhabited by Lithuanians is shown by the surviving names of settlements with the suffix -išk.
+16th–18th-century Lithuanian settlements near Daugavpils reached Daugava (Lithuanian was spoken here until the beginning of the 19th century) and crossed it; the territory inhabited by Lithuanians is shown by the surviving names of settlements with the suffix -išk.
 From the late 18th century until 1915, all of Latvia and most of Lithuania were ruled by the Russian Empire.
 In 1819, the Russian authorities assigned the Palanga counties (which originally belonged to Lithuania) were given to the Curonian Governorate since they wanted the entire Baltic coast to be in one governorate, and the Aknīste counties (formerly belonged to the Curonian Governorate) to the Kaunas governorate.